The Ultimate Guide to Mobile Home Roof replacement Costs in Arizona (2025)

 Rubber/TPO Membranes$5,000 – $9,00020–30 years (typical)Flat/low-slope or roof-over installations– UV resistant- Watertight- Low maintenance– Not suitable for steep pitch- Can be affected by poor adhesion in extreme heat

-What are the Phoenix-Specific Factors Affecting Roofing Costs?
+What are the Arizona-Specific Factors Affecting Roofing Costs?

 Several regional conditions make roofing in Phoenix different from other markets, leading to location-adjusted pricing even for the same material and home type.